 Our minds don’t have to hold on to old messages if we’re not telling ourselves the same old thing.
 Our minds can incorporate new ways of thinking and these new thoughts will make us feel better.
 The trick is finding something truthful about the problem and saying the new truth to ourselves instead of the same old tired thought.

 It is time to create your own destiny.
 You already know how to feel bad about certain situations.
 Change your thinking.
 This spring, take yourself on a journey of self-awareness.
 So when you’re clearing out the garage, why not take a whack at your mental cobwebs too?
 Clean out your old thoughts.
 Begin again.
-You might just feel great starting immediately.
+When you find room to bloom, you might just feel great starting immediately.